High-Desert-Institute/Meshtastic-LLM/project-spec.md

 - DM files are named with the peer’s node ID where possible; fall back to a sanitized short/long name

 Atomicity & locking
-- Writes use a temp file + atomic rename pattern
+- Full rewrites (e.g., CSV header backfill or bulk replace) use a temp file + atomic rename pattern
+- Append operations hold an advisory per-file lock and append a single row directly to the CSV to avoid rewriting the entire file
 - A simple advisory lock file (e.g., .lock alongside the CSV) prevents concurrent writers from corrupting files.
 Locks are per-file within each nodes/<node_uid>/ tree to allow concurrent operation across multiple attached nodes.

 Jekyll compatibility